goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/8-isolated-nodes/_index.md

 ```

 {{% notice warning %}}
-Only add the isolated_group settings, don't change the other groups and settings!
+Only add the isolated_group settings, don't change the other groups and settings! **And replace student ID and password!**
 {{% /notice %}}

 {{% notice tip %}}